jxstxn1/dockerize/README.md

 <<your_cli>> docker build
 ```

+With the `--docker-only` flag you just build the docker container without the flutter build command.

 The build command can choose between different environments.
 The default environment is `dev`.
 You can change the environment with the `--env` flag.